ifwe/bruce/doc/detailed_config.md

 * `--required_acks N`: This specifies the requires ACKs value to send in produce requests, as documented [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol).
-The default value -s -1.
+The default value is -1.
 * `--replication_timeout N`: specifies the time in milliseconds the broker will wait for successful replication to occur, as described [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ProduceRequest),